+Slightly outside of downtown Denver, it was a must-do for our most recent visit as our preschooler had yet to visit a zoo.
 All of the animals are majestic, from the lions and tigers to the elephants and giraffes.
 We almost felt as though we were in Africa.
 The highlight for our preschooler, though, may have been the train.
 It was the perfect way to end a day at the Denver Zoo.

 Where to Stay: Downtown Denver Family Hotels

-Denver has always boasted both historic and trendy hotels, but with recent downtown redevelopment the Denver lodging community has really upped their game.
+Denver has always boasted both historic and trendy hotels, but with recent downtown redevelopment, the Denver lodging community has really upped their game.
 The downtown Denver hotel properties that have come online recently have unique and thoughtful design elements, amenities and character.
 Here are a few of our favorite lodging options in downtown Denver with kids.